Private Guide in Japan: How to choose the Right English-speaking Guide

 Their availability calendar is updated in real time and helps decide the most favorable dates for a tour, with lengths ranging from half a day, and up to three consecutive days, and even evening tours.

-It is even possible to contact them to have a guide for the length of your stay in Japan.
+It is even possible to contact them to arrange a guide for the entire length of your stay in Japan.

 What is a guided tour like with Keikaku?